Rating (T) for swearing and implied sexual situations.

 "Did Potter find another lead?"
 Draco asked, a little dumbfounded that after all this time, Scarface still had hope.

 "Apparently," Blaise replied.
 The elevator had stopped.
 The two of them walked out into the atrium.
 "But I'm pretty skeptical.
 It's been too long.
 I doubt we'll ever find her."

 Draco nodded, completely in agreement.
 "Have you tried telling Potter that?"

 Blaise shook his head.
 "The poor guy has lost so much in his life.
 He can't lose her.
 He'll break."

 Draco nodded, somewhat understanding Potter's predicament.
-Potter had lost practically everyone he had ever loved, his parents, his godfather, professor Lupin, Dumbledore.
+Practically everyone he had ever loved was gone: his parents, his godfather, professor Lupin, Dumbledore.
 He couldn't stand to lose his best friend as well.
 Even though the truth was that he had probably lost her the second she had disappeared.

 "Leaky Cauldron?"
 Draco asked, trying to lighten the mood.
 Blaise nodded, still looking a little low.
-Draco knew that Blaise felt terrible for his friend.
-Draco smiled hopefully, gesturing Blaise into a fireplace, floo-powdering away.
-Hopefully, in a few drinks, Blaise would be the happy teddy bear he usually was.
+Draco knew that Blaise felt guilty about not being able to do anything more for Potter.
+He smiled hopefully, leading Blaise into a fireplace and floo-powdering them away.
+Hopefully after a few drinks, Blaise would be the happy teddy bear that he usually was.